mahdipedro/mahdipedro.github.io/_posts/2199-01-01-future-post.md

 2- How to control energy consumption of the sensors by turning them on and off periodically.

-3- How to read the analog output of a 5V sensor.
+3- How to read the analog output of a 5V sensor with a 3.3V microcontroller.

 4- In what condition we can power a sensor through one of the microcontroller's pin.